Conflux-Chain/conflux-documentation/docs/learn/conflux-basics/transactions/transaction-stage.md

 5. set epochHeight more than 100,000 away from the current value
 6. Other: the transaction pool is full

-Note that this method does not check whether the sender's balance is sufficient to pay the transaction and the processing fee, and the transaction can be sent successfully even if the sender's account balance is insufficient.

 If the check passes, the transaction will be put into the node's transaction pool and the hash of the transaction will be returned.

 At this point, the transaction can be retrieved through the RPC method cfx_getTransactionByHash, but since the transaction has yet been packaged, fields related to the block information (blockHash) and the execution result (contractCreated, status, transactionIndex) of the transaction are empty.